True Crime: Streets of LA

 True Crime: Streets of LA is a 2003 open world action-adventure video game developed by Luxoflux and published by Activision for GameCube, PlayStation 2 and Xbox in November 2003, for Microsoft Windows in May 2004, and by Aspyr for Mac OS X in March 2005.
 A mobile phone adaptation was released in November 2004.
-The game tells the story of Nicholas Kang, an uncompromising LAPD detective who is recruited into the Elite Operations Division in order to investigate a series of bombings in Chinatown.
-As he delves further into the case, he discovers it may be connected to the disappearance of his police-officer father twenty years previously.
-The game features a 240 sqmi re-creation of a large part of Los Angeles, including most of Beverly Hills and Santa Monica, with most street names, landmarks and highways reproduced accurately.
+The game tells the story of Nicholas Kang, an uncompromising LAPD detective who is recruited into the Elite Operations Division to investigate a series of bombings in Chinatown.
+As he delves further into the case, he discovers it may be connected to the disappearance of his police officer father 20 years prior.
+The game features a 240 sqmi re-creation of a large part of L.A., including most of Beverly Hills and Santa Monica, with the majority of street names, landmarks and highways reproduced accurately.

-Streets of LA received generally mixed-to-positive reviews.
-Many critics praised the ambitious nature of the game, its setting, the differentiation between itself and Grand Theft Auto III, the branching storyline and the overall 'feel'.
-Common criticisms, however, were graphical and technical problems, an unlikable protagonist, and poorly implemented gameplay.
-The game was a commercial success, selling over three million units worldwide across all platforms, and the True Crime franchise continued in 2005, with the release of True Crime: New York City.
+Streets of LA received generally positive reviews and was commercially successful, selling over 3,000,000 units worldwide across all platforms.
+The True Crime franchise continued in 2005 with the release of True Crime: New York City.